lunakv/henceforth/README.md

 To find out more about the usage of the words listed above, see the [Forth standard](https://forth-standard.org/standard/core) website.

-## Differences from the Forth standard (or common Forth implementations)
+## Differences from the Forth standard
 While Henceforth generally tries to adhere to the Forth standard, there are a few notable exceptions:
 - Henceforth only supports signed integers as a data type.
 No other data types are available for use on the stack.
-(Though technically, _flags_ and _do-sys_ are emulated using signed integers.)
+(Technically, _flags_ and _do-sys_ are emulated using signed integers.)
-- Words in Henceforth are case-sensitive.
-While this is actually standard compliant, common Forth parsers are mostly case-insensitive.
 - Other than `\`, Henceforth doesn't support immediate words at the moment.

 ## Developer documentation